IBM/aspera-cli/README.md

 OPTIONS:
         --query=VALUE                Additional filter for for some commands (list/delete) (Hash) --value=VALUE                Value for create, update, list filter (Hash) (deprecated: Use positional value for create/modify or option: query for list/delete)
-        --property=VALUE             Name of property to set
-        --id=VALUE                   Resource identifier (deprecated: Use identifier after verb (modify,delete,show)) --bulk=ENUM                  Bulk operation (only some): [no], yes --bfail=ENUM                 Bulk operation error handling: no, [yes]
+        --property=VALUE             Name of property to set (modify operation) --id=VALUE                   Resource identifier (deprecated: Use identifier after verb (modify,delete,show)) --bulk=ENUM                  Bulk operation (only some): [no], yes --bfail=ENUM                 Bulk operation error handling: no, [yes]